 Create data classification policies: Clearly define what types of data can be stored where

-Use encryption properly: Implement encryption both in transit and at rest for all CUI.
+Use encryption properly: Implement encryption both in transit and at rest for all sensitive information.

 Monitor cloud security posture: Continuously assess your cloud environment for security gaps.